This thread has been bookmarked. Visit your bookmarked threads to review.

 As I've said many times I'm a homeowner not a pro and have only worked on a few steam systems.
 This is simply what I've observed and believe to be correct, however I do believe Dave Brunell agrees with me at least for the most part.

 http://www.heatinghelp.com/article/323/Boilers/1551/Taking-Another-Look-at-Steam-Boiler-Sizing-Methods-by-Dave-Boilerpro-BunnellWeil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.